Camp Namanu

 Camp Namanu is a summer camp in the U.S. state of Oregon.
-It was founded as a Camp Fire Girls camp on the banks of the Sandy River in 1924.
+It was founded as a Camp Fire Girls camp on the banks of the Sandy River in 1924, and is one of the oldest Camp Fire Girls camps in the United States.
+Today, Namanu covers more than 552 acre, and is located near the Bull Run Watershed in Sandy, Oregon.

-Namanu remained a "girls only" camp until the late 1970s when the parent organization, now Camp Fire, made the executive decision to include boys in all areas of the program.
-However, Camp Namanu did not have boys and girls camping together in the same week until the mid-1980s.